Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

 \begin{theorem} The subgroup $H:=G_{a_0} \simeq \Aut(\Q,\leq)$ is an inj-key subgroup but not a co-minimal subgroup in $G:=(\Aut (\Q_0), \t_0)$. \end{theorem}

-First of all, note that $H$ is not co-minimal by Lemma \ref{l:HisnotCo-min} below.
+First, observe that $H$ is not co-minimal, as demonstrated by Lemma \ref{l:HisnotCo-min} below.
 In order to prove that $H=G_{a_0}$ is inj-key in $G$, we need first to obtain several intermediate helpful results and recall related notions.
 A part of them are taken from \cite{GM-UltraHom}.